INTERNATIONAL SNIPER COMPETITION

-U.S Army, Marine, Navy, Air Force, Coast Guard, and International Snipers compete in three man sniper teams in many different challenges for the 2022 International Sniper Competition on Fort Benning, Ga., April 2-7, 2022.
-These Snipers are the best from their home units, and come to prove they have what it takes be the best.
-(U.S. Army Reserve video by Staff Sgt.
-Austin Berner)
+U.S. Army Sgt Adam Berke, A Army Sniper assigned to Headquaters, Headquarters Company, 1st Battlaion, 157th Infantry Regiment, Colorado National Guard, fires his M110 Sniper Rifle at his assigned target during the "Know Your Offset" event on Galloway Range, Fort Benning Ga., April 4, 2022.
+These snipers are the best from their home Units and have come to prove they are the best.
+(U.S. Army Reserve photo by Staff Sgt Austin Berner)

 |Date Taken: